Python Environments

 Step 1b: Getting started with uv

-Then initialize your environment in your project directory:
+First initialize your environment in your project directory with the python version you want to use:

 uv init